wiremock/api-template-library/googleapis.com-documentai/index.md

 ---
 slug: "googleapis-com-documentai"
-name: "Cloud Document AI API"
+title: "Cloud Document AI API"
 provider: "googleapis.com"
 description: "Service to parse structured information from unstructured or semi-structured\
   \ documents using state-of-the-art Google AI such as natural language, computer\